Blog

 Understanding Coffee Processing & Grading, Part 2

-Once parchment is dried and rested, it’s ready for dry milling.
-This is the final transformation step before export—where parchment becomes green coffee, and quality control takes on a new level of granularity.
-Understanding the science and logistics behind grading and export helps you become a more informed roaster and a smarter buyer.
+Once parchment coffee is dried and rested, it’s ready for dry milling.
+This is the final transformation step before export—where parchment becomes green coffee, and quality control reaches a new level of precision.
+Understanding the science and logistics behind grading, milling, and exporting specialty coffee helps you become a more informed roaster and a smarter buyer.

 Dry Milling — More Than Just Hulling

-Dry milling includes hulling, size grading, density sorting, color sorting, and final bagging.
-It’s where uniformity, defect control, and physical integrity are verified.
-At Nordic Approach, we do multiple green analyses—checking moisture (ideally 9–11%), water activity (targeting 0.40 to 0.60), and defect counts according to international standards for specialty.
+Dry milling involves hulling, size grading, density sorting, color sorting, and final bagging.
+It’s the stage where uniformity, defect control, and physical integrity are verified.
+At Nordic Approach, we conduct multiple green coffee analyses—checking moisture (ideally 9–11%), water activity (targeting 0.40 to 0.60), and defect counts following international standards for specialty coffee.

 Why Green Grading Matters

-Green grading is the bridge between processing and cupping.
-It tells us if the coffee was well harvested, sorted, dried, and handled post-harvest.
-While roasting and brewing techniques can highlight the potential of a coffee, no amount of skill can fix a fundamentally flawed green.
-Defects can cause off-flavors, uneven roasting, or worse—a complete breakdown in cup quality.
+Green grading bridges the gap between post-harvest processing and cupping.
+It reveals whether coffee was carefully harvested, sorted, dried, and handled.
+While roasting and brewing can enhance a coffee’s potential, no technique can fix a fundamentally flawed green.
+Defects can cause off-flavors, uneven roasting, or a complete breakdown in cup quality.
+Screen size affects roast consistency and appearance, but context is key.
+Each producing country has its own grading system, so we use Colombia and Kenya as examples.
+From Ethiopia to Honduras to Indonesia, understanding local grading standards is essential for sourcing high-quality coffee.

 Screen Size Grading

 Screen size is measured in 1/64ths of an inch.
-In Colombia, coffee is traditionally exported as Excelso or Supremo.
-Supremo refers to beans screen 17 and up, while Excelso includes 14–17.
-However, we often request screen 15 up as our standard.
-This allows producers to include a broader range of high-quality beans, maximizing yield and financial return without compromising cup quality.
+In Colombia, coffee is exported as Excelso or Supremo.
+Supremo refers to beans of screen 17 and above, while Excelso includes 14–17.
+Our standard is often screen 15 up, maximizing yield and financial return without compromising cup quality.

 • AA: Screen 17/18